 This step not only helps in forcing out water from the pipes but also minimises the risk of the water freezing inside, thereby eliminating the problem of frozen and burst pipes.

 Step 5: Ensure The Water Lines Are Completely Drained

 If you regularly use appliances like washing machines at home, it’s important to run cold and hot water through them.
 This will make sure that all your water lines are entirely flushed out.
 And for dishwashers, allow it to run to clear out water from the drain lines.

 Finally, take a bottle of propylene glycol and pour it into the tubs and sinks of your home.
 Make sure you do this slowly.
 This acts as an anti-freezing agent, pushing any remaining water out of the pipelines.
 You may also consider adding a small amount of this solution to all the toilet tanks of the house.

-But make sure you buy a non-toxic antifreeze solution, after all, it will be used inside your home.
-So take your time while selecting this chemical to ensure that there’s no compromise on safety.
+But make sure you buy a non-toxic antifreeze solution; after all, it will be used inside your home.
+So take your time while selecting this chemical to ensure no compromise on safety.

 Step 7: Using Water Again Post-Winter

 Once you’re ready to use water again after the cold winter months, turn on the main water valve and allow each fixture to run until the pipes are full again.